Posted on December 11, 2017 by Jenn Zatopek

 But we all live in the world and we cannot avoid others at all costs, so what are we to do then?

 One of the reasons why I am drawn to ancient spiritual practices like centering prayer and meditation is that I cannot do them perfectly.
 There is no possible way but simply to enter into the flow of God and let myself be drawn into Love.
 Allowing myself to sit in this Love is often impossible for someone like me, but as an adult, I have the chance to offer this gift to myself.
 I practice drawing into the Divine Source and feel the Spirit’s healing cultivate in my soul as I sit in stillness.

 Another way I engage in healing from the negative impacts of childhood scorn is the gift of self-compassion.
 Most evenings, I practice the great spiritual tradition of placing a cat in my lap and listening to Dr. Kristin Neff’s self-compassion guided meditations.
-I breathe in deeply and remember that it is okay to be flawed, that no one alive can ever hope to get things right all of the time, including the people who have hurt me.
+I breathe in deeply and remember that it is okay to be me, that no one alive can ever hope to get things right all of the time, including the people who have hurt me.

 Anne Lamott (St. Anne) wrote that forgiveness is giving up all hope of a better past, which includes becoming aware of the inner critic whose clamoring voice rings loudly in my head.
 That is good news for those of us who struggle with these sort of voices that drown out our own pure childlike voices of hope and joy.